Get Rates Near You!

 Checking accounts can make money management easier.
 If you’re investing through an online broker, you may have the option to open a brokerage checking account.

-These accounts may come with features that are similar to what you’d get with traditional checking.
-That includes debit card access, online bill pay, and mobile banking.
+These accounts may offer features similar to those of traditional checking, such as debit card access, online bill pay, and mobile banking.
 But is a brokerage checking account right for you?
 Understanding how these accounts work can help you decide.

 What Is a Brokerage Checking Account?